yurictl/k8s-homelab/docs/progress/sprint-001.md

 - Wrote manifests for services and attempted to run them in Rancher Desktop
 - Discovered specific features that need to be studied in more detail [Rancher Desktop](../guides/kubernetes/Rancher%20Desktop.md)

+### 2025-06-30

+- Analysis of how Rancher Desktop works on WSL2.
+- The topic of Docker context and registry turns out to be more interesting than it seems.
+Need to study deeper

 #### Ideas

 - Create maximally complex services and infrastructure.
 Then add monitoring and observability.
 This will make it interesting to migrate everything to a new platform.
 By "interesting" I mean that many things will break and we'll need to figure out and fix them.